-Windber First Assembly of God's Current Sermon by Robert Mock
+Windber First Assembly of God's Current Sermon by David McGee

 The scriptures below are from the WEB Bible.